Gravitational axial perturbations and quasinormal modes of loop quantum black holes: Introduction

 The most valuable phase in the evolution of black hole perturbations is given by its quasinormal modes which can give us information not only about the black hole stability, but also, as emphasized by Berti in \cite{Berti:2004md}, "`how much stable it is"'.
 In other words, quasinormal modes tell us which timescale a black hole radiate away its matter contend after formation.
-By the way, in this context the prefix "`quasi'' means that the black hole consists in an open system that loses energy due to the emission of gravitational waves.
-The issue of black hole quasinormal modes is interesting not only by the investigation of black hole stability but also because gravitational waves have been pointed as a possible experimental way to make contact with black holes and, in this way, with the quantum spacetime characteristics revealed by them.
-Indeed, recent results from LIGO, which has detected a gravitational signal from black holes \cite{Abbott:2016blz, TheLIGOScientific:2016htt, Abbott:2016nmj, Abbott:2017vtc} have open the floodgates for a large range of possibilities in gravitational physics in the same way that the discovery of infrared radiation by William Hershel in the "`1800's"' opened the possibility of the investigation and application of the electromagnetic spectrum beyond to the visible.
-It can yet be reinforced by others results from others gravitational antennas such as LISA VIRGO, and others.
-In a timely way, the quasinormal fundamental model constitutes the predominating contribution to such signals.
+By the way, in this context the prefix "`quasi"' means that the black hole consists in an open system that loses energy due to the emission of gravitational waves.
+The issue of black hole quasinormal modes is interesting not only by the investigation of black hole stability, but also because gravitational waves have been pointed as a possible experimental way to make contact with black holes and, in this way, with the quantum spacetime characteristics revealed by them.
+Indeed, recent results from LIGO, which has detected a gravitational wave signal from black holes \cite{Abbott:2016blz, TheLIGOScientific:2016htt, Abbott:2016nmj, Abbott:2017vtc}, and the last gravitational wave detection from neutron stars \cite{TheLIGOScientific:2017qsa} have open the floodgates for a large range of possibilities in gravitational physics in the same way that the discovery of infrared radiation by William Hershel in the "`1800's"' opened the possibility of the investigation and application of the electromagnetic spectrum beyond to the visible.
+It can yet be reinforced by others results from others gravitational antennas such as LISA, VIRGO, and others.
+In a timely way, the quasinormal fundamental mode constitutes the predominating contribution to such signals in the long period of damping proper oscillations \cite{Konoplya:2011qq}.
+Moreover, the quasinormal modes' ringdown phase of the signal is useful to distinguish between black holes and other possible sources \cite{Chirenti:2017mwe} .